markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 #### [:::image type="icon" source="../images/icons/control-panel.svg"::: **Control Panel**](#tab/control-panel1)

-To enable Unbranded Boot using Control Panel, follow these steps:
+To enable Unbranded Boot using the Control Panel, follow these steps:

 1. Open **Control Panel** > **Programs** > **Turn Windows features on or off** or use the command `optionalfeatures.exe`
 1. Expand **Device Lockdown** and select **Unbranded Boot**